mainej/schema-voyager/doc/sources.md

 If you want to exclude certain attributes (or include attributes that are excluded by default), provide `:datomic/exclusions`.
 See `schema-voyager.ingest.datomic/excluded-attr?` for details.

-Since not all projects will need to connect to Datomic, it is not one of the default dependencies.
+Since not all projects will need to connect to Datomic, it isn't one of the default dependencies.
 This can lead to errors when ingesting from a Datomic source.
 See the [troubleshooting docs](/doc/troubleshooting.md) for fixes.